-When competition occurs, GBCC and if activated, the Great Basin Multi-Agency Coordination (GBMAC) Group, will establish priorities for incidents and the assignment of critical resources.
-This may require advance notice of 24 to 48 hours prior to release of resources out of the geographic area.
+When competition occurs, GBCC and the Great Basin Multi-Agency Coordination Group (GBMAC) Group (if activated), will establish priorities for incidents and the assignment of critical resources.
+This may require advance notice of 24 to 48 hours prior to release of resources outside of the geographic area.

-Once the Great Basin situation is assessed, it becomes imperative to advise all agencies and National Interagency Coordination Center (NICC).
-This two-way communication provides all units with much of the information they need to manage their resources in the most efficient manner.
+Once the situation in the Great Basin is assessed, it becomes imperative to advise all agencies and the National Interagency Coordination Center (NICC).
+This two-way communication provides all units with much of the information needed to manage their resources in the most efficient manner.